frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ]
 ```

-## Plug and Play (PnP) Event Object
+## Plug and Play (PnP) Event Record Object

-**Type Name:** x-pnp-evt
+**Type Name:** x-pnp-evt-record

-The Plug and Play (PnP) Event object represents an event recorded by Windows Kernel-Mode Plug (pnp) and Play Manager.
+The Plug and Play (PnP) Event Record object represents an event recorded by Windows Kernel-Mode Plug (pnp) and Play Manager.
 PnP manager is a combination of hardware technology and software techniques that enables a PC to recognize when a device is added to the system.
 With PnP, the system configuration can change with little or no input from the user.

 ### Properties